4 Wide vs long format

 4 ravine forest 10

-4.5 Summarise
+4.5 summarise()

-Using group_by and summarise we can calculate e.g. mean values, or total sum of the values within the group.
+Using group_by() and summarise(), we can calculate, for example, the mean values or the total sum of values within a group.
 See more in the further reading.
-Here is an example of summarise for environmental data:
+Here is an example of a summarise() for environmental data:

 env %>%